 9. police First

 The concept of police paid the government has emerged in the 17th century and early 18th century, known as Nicolas Delamare's Traité de la Police ("Treatise on the Police"), first published 1705.
 German Polizeiwissenschaft (Police Studies) is also a theoretical formulation of police matters.
-In 1667, the reign of King Louis XIV created the first modern police force in the greatest city in Europe.
+In 1667, the reign of King Louis XIV created the first modern police force in the greatest city in Europe.10.
+First Written Law

 Legal history is closely associated with the development of civilization.
 Ancient Egyptian law, since 3000 BC, has a civil code which may be divided into twelve books.
 It is based on the concept of Ma'at, marked by tradition, rhetorical speech, social equality and impartial justice.
 Around the year 1760 BC Ancient Babylon under King Hammurabi, codified law-making and incorporated into the stone to the public in the market, this is known as the Codex Hammurabi.